 Copy.
 The powerful button microcopy is usually short but consistent so that it could quickly catch users’ attention.
 It’s often performed in capital letters to make the copy even more attractive in the layout.
 Still, that’s not necessary, the decision is made according to the general design concept, typography, and mood of the text message.

 Here’s the landing page design for a kindergarten.
 Let’s review all the buttons used on the page:

-- the core CTA button inviting visitors to join is instantly noticeable: the designer used a rounded rectangular filled button of the color that contrasts to the background but sets the visual connection to the animated hero image, the most prominent visual element on the page.
-The CTA text is given in simple readable font featuring all capital letters
+- the core CTA button inviting visitors to join is instantly noticeable: the designer used a rounded rectangular filled button of the color that contrasts with the background but sets the visual connection to the animated hero image, the most prominent visual element on the page.
+The CTA text is given in simple, readable font featuring all capital letters

 - the header features 4 text buttons that connect users to the important content sections on the website.